NovaVolunteer/Practice_Application_DS/README.md

 ###  Course Description:

--The purpose of this course is to provide students with an understanding of the foundational principals of data science with a focus on empirical decision making using a contemporary data science lifecycle approach while also learning foundation data engineering skills.
+-The purpose of this course is to provide students with an understanding of the foundational principals of data science with a focus on empirical decision making using a contemporary data science lifecycle approach while also learning foundational data engineering skills.
+In doing so the course is separated into three high level sections covering two semesters.
+The first semester is the focus is on better understanding the field of data science and skills needed to have a successful data science career.
+This is followed by a introduction to the data lifecycle with a emphasis on exploratory data analysis and creating pipelines for data aquisition and usage.

 ### Learning Outcomes:
+## Part I
  - Understanding of scientific reasoning and project lifecycle as applied to the data oriented problems
  - The creation and utilization of data science pipelines

+ ## Part II
  - Preparation and presentation of data presentation and research papers
+  - Data Visualization
+  - Technical presentation development
+  - Academic journal paper development (IEEE)
+ - Case studies designed to better understand data science challenges

-### Tentative Schedule:
+### Tentative Schedule Part I:
 This is a tentative schedule and is subject to change.
 Please check here regularly for updates.

 | Week # |Date   | Topics | Readings | Assignments | Due    |